Pentagon says Poland's jet offer for Ukraine 'not tenable'

 Associated Press

-WARSAW, Poland (AP) — The Pentagon on Tuesday rejected Poland’s offer to give the United States its MiG-29 fighter jets for use by Ukraine, in a rare public display of disharmony by NATO allies seeking to boost Ukrainian fighters while avoiding getting caught up in a wider war with Russia.
+WARSAW, Poland (AP) — The Pentagon on Tuesday rejected Poland’s surprise announcement that it would give the United States its MiG-29 fighter jets for use by Ukraine, a rare display of disharmony by NATO allies seeking to boost Ukrainian fighters while avoiding getting caught up in a wider war with Russia.

-Pentagon spokesman John Kirby said Poland’s proposal earlier Tuesday to deliver the jets to the U.S. Ramstein Air Base in Germany raised the concerning prospect of jets departing from a U.S. and NATO base to fly into airspace contested with Russia in the Ukraine war.

 “We will continue to consult with Poland and our other NATO allies about this issue and the difficult logistical challenges it presents, but we do not believe Poland’s proposal is a tenable one,” Kirby said in a statement.

-“It is simply not clear to us that there is a substantive rationale for it,” he said.

-Any such decision would be a morale booster for Ukraine as Russian attacks on its cities deepen the humanitarian catastrophe.
-But it also raises the risks of a wider war.
+The proposed gift of more warplanes would be a morale booster for Ukrainians under pounding Russian assault for nearly two weeks.
+But it also raises the risk of the war expanding beyond Ukraine.

+Russia has declared that supporting Ukraine’s air force would be tantamount to joining the war, and could spur retaliation.

+White House officials were blindsided by the Polish announcement on the MiGs.
+The proposal did not come up during talks with Secretary of State Antony Blinken when he was recently in Poland, according to a U.S. official familiar with the talks.

-“To my knowledge, it wasn’t pre-consulted with us that they plan to get these planes to us,” said U.S. Undersecretary of State Victoria Nuland, who told lawmakers she learned of the proposal as she was driving to testify about the Ukraine crisis before the Senate Foreign Relations Committee.
+U.S. Undersecretary of State Victoria Nuland told lawmakers at a hearing on the Ukraine crisis Tuesday she learned of Poland’s plans only while driving to the hearing.

-Ukraine has been pleading for more warplanes and Washington has been looking at a proposal under which Poland would supply Ukraine with the Mig29s and in turn receive American F-16s to make up for their loss.
+Ukraine has been pleading for more warplanes as it resists mightier Russian forces.
+Washington has been looking at a proposal under which Poland would supply Ukraine with the MiG-29s and in turn receive American F-16s to make up for their loss.
 Ukrainian pilots are trained to fly the Soviet-era fighter jets.

 The Polish Foreign Ministry announced the plan in a statement, which said the jets would be delivered to Ramstein free of charge.